What does History@Work publish?

 Timing

-• Most of what we publish gets posted within a one-two months after you first get in touch with us.
+• Most of what we publish gets posted within two months after a pitch is accepted.
 That said, when we publish your posts varies based on what else we have in the pipeline.
-Immediately before and after the NCPH annual meeting in the spring is usually our busiest time of year.
+Immediately before and after the NCPH annual meeting is usually our busiest time of year.
 Blog posts submitted and edited in the spring, therefore, may mean the post will go through a longer publication timeframe.
 No matter what, we’ll let you know along the way what we can anticipate in terms of timing.

 Promotion

-• Once your post is up, we will promote it on our social media (Twitter and Facebook).
+• Once your post is up, we will promote it on our social media (LinkedInFacebook, and BlueSky).
 If we feel the post might make for a good, longer contribution to a journal such as The Public Historian, we might suggest you consider developing it further.

 What if I change my name and/or pronouns after my piece is published?